-This workbook should be the first thing you pick up here, because it’s designed to travel with you as you develop at BlackFreelance.
+This workbook should be the first thing you pick up here at BlackFreelance, because it’s specially designed to direct you through developing a profitable, employer-independent career.

-It’s broken into 3 phases.
+It’s broken into 3 phases that you’re going to work your way through with the help of this site.
 At each step, you’ll be given exercises, suggestions for next steps, and links to posts and resources to help you move forward.

 Phase 1: Setting up The Basics